Liramic/facial_mimicry_predicts_preference/Readme.md

-This is the code used for the analysis of Amihai et al., 2025 : "Facial mimicry predicts preference".
+This repository contains the code used for the analysis in Amihai et al. (2025), Facial Mimicry Predicts Preference.
-Data after analysis and R code that explores it is available at "results_and_analysis_with_r" folder.
+The folder results_and_analysis_with_r includes the analyzed data along with the R scripts used for statistical exploration.
-Raw EMG data is available upon request: liramic@gmail.com
+Raw EMG data is available upon request at: liramic@gmail.com.